crowdbotics/blueprint-react-native-leaderBoard-screen/README.md

 # Blueprint Template

-This is a Contacts Blueprint.
+This is a Leader Board Blueprint.

 Screens:
-- Contacts
+- Leader Board
 - Navigation

 Screenshots is included for reference